-[M] But there was one chap down there who could lift the whole 5 or 6 crates off there.
+[M] But there was a chap down there who could lift the whole five or six crates off there.

-B., oh yeah a man called B.A., he could lift five off in one go, he was a big bloke.
-And also J.B., he was another driver down there, another big old boy and he could do that.
-But they were built for it, not like me.
+Oh yeah, he was a big bloke, he could lift five off in one go, there was another big old boy , he could do that too.
+They were built for it, not like me.

 [M] And they had years of experience as well, they’d been there a lot longer than you.

 They had yeah.

 Milk processing and delivery and excellent canteen food